PSA Method Calculator

 • Personalized Tuned to feel, not to a formula

-• Fast to run ~5 minutes in any aim trainer
+• Fast to run ~5 minutes in a repeatable drill

 • Repeatable Re-run any time your setup changes